 “What is multitenancy?

 In cloud computing, multitenancy means that multiple customers of a cloud vendor are using the same computing resources.
 Despite the fact that they share resources, cloud customers aren't aware of each other, and their data is kept totally separate.
-Multitenancy is a crucial component of cloud computing; without it, cloud services would be far less practical.”
+Multitenancy is a crucial component of cloud computing; without it, cloud services would be far less practical [emphasis added].”

 Why true SaaS is booming

-According to the report Cloud Computing Market by Service, Deployment Model, Organization Size, Vertical And Region - Global Forecast to 2025, the global cloud computing market is expected to more than double by 2025 with a Compound Annual Growth Rate (CAGR) of 17.5%.
+According to Cloud Computing Market by Service, Deployment Model, Organization Size, Vertical And Region - Global Forecast to 2025, the global cloud computing market is expected to more than double by 2025 with a Compound Annual Growth Rate (CAGR) of 17.5%.
 This growth can be seen in the proliferation of SaaS applications in use today.
-In the report, Natalie Robb—referencing the BetterCloud 2020 State of SaaS Ops report—notes, “When we first began researching SaaS adoption in 2015, the average company used just 8 applications.
+In the report, Natalie Robb — referencing the BetterCloud 2020 State of SaaS Ops report — notes, “When we first began researching SaaS adoption in 2015, the average company used just 8 applications.
 Today, that average has jumped to 80 applications.”
-For companies with 1,000+ employees that figure grows to 177.
+For companies with 1,000+ employees, that figure grows to 177.

 The reasons behind this shift are apparent.
 Lower initial costs and faster rollouts reduce the barriers to entry.
 Freeing up IT resources from the burden of software maintenance allows those resources to focus on more strategic needs.
 True-SaaS solutions, using modern technologies and free of the resource drains that come with supporting multiple versions of a product, tend to follow a more rapid development cycle.
 This allows clients to benefit from a more responsive, agile development process.